Vanishing theorems for linearly obstructed divisors: Introduction

-This gives a strong interpretation of the notion of {\em linear expected dimension} that, not only represents a dimension count for the linear system $\LL$, but also computes the Euler characteristic of the sheaf $\mathcal{O}(\tilde{D})$.
-As a corollary of Theorem \ref{general statement vanishings} we extend this Riemann-Roch formula to larger classes of divisors obtaining interesting combinatorial identities, see Corollary \ref{binomial equalities}.
-More precisely, toric divisors sitting on the faces of the effective cone have Euler characteristic equal to one.
-For non-effective divisors, the Euler characteristic is $(-1)^n{{b-1}\choose n}$ if $b\geq n+1$ and null if $b\le n$.
-Finally the Euler characteristic vanishes if $s\ge n+2$ and $b\le\max(1,s-n-2)$.
+From Theorems \ref{monster for effective} and \ref{general statement vanishings}, for any effective divisor with $s\leq n+2$ and any only linearly obstructed divisor satisfying the bound \eqref{EffectivityCondition}, one obtains $\chi(\tilde{X}, \mathcal{O}_{\tilde{X}}(\tilde{D}))=\ldim(D)$.
+This gives a strong interpretation of the notion of linear expected dimension that, not only represents a dimension count for the linear system $\LL$, but also computes the Euler characteristic of the sheaf $\mathcal{O}_{\tilde{X}}(\tilde{D})$.
+As a corollary of Theorem \ref{general statement vanishings} we extend this Riemann-Roch formula to larger classes of divisors obtaining interesting combinatorial identities.
+In particular, toric divisors sitting on the facets of the effective cone have Euler characteristic equal to one.

-This paper is organized as follows.
-In Section \ref{blow-up construction} we introduce the general construction and notations.
-The most important concepts, that will be used everywhere in this paper, are the geometry of the exceptional divisors, $E_{I}$, the intersection table on the blown-up projective space at different levels, $X_{(r)}^n$, $0\le r\le n-1$, and the normal bundles of the exceptional divisors $E_{I}.$
+This paper is organised as follows.
+In Section \ref{blow-up construction} we introduce the general construction and notation.

-In Section \ref{Cremona of hyperplane class} we provide a cohomological classification of a class of interesting divisors, namely integer multiples of Cremona transfomations of the hyperplane classes.
-They are of fundamental importance in our study, because they appear in the normal bundle of the linear cycles of the base locus of $D$.
-The cohomology groups of multiples of such divisors give the contribution of the corresponding linear cycle to $\ldim(D)$.
+In Section \ref{Cremona of hyperplane class} we provide a cohomological classification of a class of interesting divisors, namely integer multiples of \emph{standard Cremona transformations} of the hyperplane classes.

-In Section \ref{vanishing section n+3} we first give an explicit description of the linear base locus of any non-empty linear system interpolating an arbitrary number of points in general position, Proposition \ref{sharpBLL}.
-Secondly, we show that the strict transforms after the blow-up of the linear base locus, $\tilde{D}$, are not obstructed for any divisor, $D$, with arbitrary number of points and whose multiplicities satisfy the bound \eqref{EffectivityCondition}, Theorem \ref{vanishing for >=n+3}.
-This shows that linear cycles are the only special effect varieties for divisors with small number of points $s\leq n+2$ or divisors that satisfy relation \eqref{EffectivityCondition}.
-The proof of this statement is purely geometric, namely combining Theorem \ref{theorem a n+3} and Theorem \ref{monster for effective} and by the intersection table from Section \ref{blow-up construction} we exploit the infinitesimal information given by each multiplicity.
-This is an interesting result since in general the spaces we work with, $X_{(r)}^{n}$, are not Mori Dream Spaces.
-This result is generalized in Corollary \ref{empty arbitrary points} to non-effective divisors with $m_i\leq d+1$.
+In Section \ref{vanishing section n+3} we give an explicit description of the linear base locus of any divisor $D$, Proposition \ref{sharpBLL}.
+In Theorem \ref{vanishing for >=n+3} we show that linear cycles are the only obstructions for divisors with $s\leq n+2$ or satisfying \eqref{EffectivityCondition}.